ingo/ingo.github.io/_recipes/poached_sunny_side_up_eggs.md

 ---
-title: Poached Sunny Side Up Eggs
 category: Breakfasts
 description: A simple, yet delicious way to prepare eggs.
 The addition of a little liquid at the beginning allows you to use a little less fat, and very carefully time how runny you want the yolk to be.
-image: img_0319.jpg
+image: poached_sunny_side_up_eggs.jpg
 size: 1 serving
 time: 5 minutes
+title: Poached Sunny Side Up Eggs
 ---
 ### Ingredients

 * `1` egg (or more)